include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 access to add a file to the definitions directory.
 To copy the

-definition file example.repo
+definition file example.repo, type this

 command: